 This is for a future trip, but I am sure we will love them.
 We are 72 and have now used Adventure Cycling Maps to bicycle around the perimeter of the United States in 5 rides finishing the summer of 2008.
 We love the maps and couldn't do these trips without them.

-Reviewed by: A customer from Ottawa ontario Canada 11/7/10
+A customer from Ottawa ontario Canada on 11/7/10

 Just received the maps and have yet to use them but I am impressed with the detail included.
 Having included detailed miles[kms.],elevation,climate rainfall etc. makes planning before hand and during the ride so much easier.
 All this for a very reasonable cost.